Short Form Services Agreement

-- 9.5 On expiration or termination this Agreement for any reason, Canonical’s obligation to provide the Services will immediately terminate and any licences granted under this Agreement will terminate, unless otherwise agreed.
-On termination other than by Canonical for convenience in accordance with Clause 9.4, Customer will immediately pay all outstanding Fees applicable to this Agreement including Fees that would otherwise have been payable with respect to the full Agreement term.
-On termination of this Agreement by Canonical for convenience in accordance with Clause 9.4, Canonical will provide Customer with a pro rata refund of any prepaid Fees for the remaining unexpired portion of the Services Term.
+- 9.4 On expiration or termination this Agreement for any reason, Canonical's obligation to provide the Services will immediately terminate and any licences granted under this Agreement will terminate, unless otherwise agreed and Customer will immediately pay all outstanding Fees applicable to this Agreement including Fees that would otherwise have been payable with respect to the full Agreement term.

 - 10.1 If there is a disagreement in relation to this Agreement, the parties will use their reasonable endeavours to negotiate and settle the disagreement.
 If it is not possible to settle the disagreement within 14 days, representatives of both parties will meet to try to resolve the disagreement.
 If the disagreement is not resolved within a further 14 days, the disagreement may be referred by either party to a meeting between the senior managers of the parties.
 Subject to Clause 10.2, neither party will refer any dispute to the courts unless and until the dispute resolution procedures of this Clause 10 have been followed.

 - 10.2 Nothing in this Clause 10 will prevent either party applying to the courts of any country for injunctive or other interim relief.